OVNICap/WordPressTest/README.md

 Then proceed.
 Enter what you wish on the next step and finish the install.

+Go to the "Permaliens" settings and choose "Nom de l'article" to enable the rewrite rules engine required for the JSON API.

 ### Develop

 Run the watch command so the theme will be automatically refreshed as you code (automatic on GitPod):